jgreth/Web-Server-Setup/README.md

-# Ubuntu Web Server Setup
+# Web Server Setup

-This script installs and sets up Apache, PHP and MySQL on most Ubuntu servers.
+This script installs and sets up Apache, PHP and MySQL

 ### Tested on